 In the End

-In summary, employment verification is an important process in the United States.
+In summary, Employment verification process is an important regulatory requirement under the Homeland Security and Immigration Services in the United States.
 It is used to ensure that employees are who they say they are and have the qualifications they claim to have.
 There are several ways to get employment verification in the United States, and each has its own advantages and disadvantages.